-Saint Margaret of Scotland and Gertrude of Germany « Catholic Insight
+Saints Margaret of Scotland and Gertrude of Germany « Catholic Insight

 When Malcolm and one of their sons perished in the Battle of Alnwick against the English on November 13, 1093, it was said that Margaret, hearing the sad news, took to her bed with a broken heart, dying a few days later.
 She was canonized in 1250 by Pope Innocent IV, and is now one of the patron saints of her adopted nation.
 Sadly, her remains were dispersed in the insane and tragic iconoclasm of the Scottish ‘reformation’ under the fiery apostate priest John Knox, with the famed cathedral of Saint Andrew’s left to fall into rack and ruin.

 Margaret’s head was preserved, given centuries later to Mary Queen of Scots as a relic to help in her childbirth – yes, we are rather incarnational, we Catholics.
-The precious relic then made its way to the exiled Jesuits at Douay after poor Queen Mary lost her own head under the Tudor Elizabeth, before disappearing, as did so much else, in the chaos of the French Revolution.
+The precious relic then made its way to the exiled Jesuits at Douay after poor Queen Mary lost her own head under the Tudor Queen Elizabeth, before disappearing, as did so much else, in the chaos of the French Revolution.
 They say that what few relics were left of Margaret and Malcolm were brought by King Philip to the Escorial in Spain, but they have yet to be found.
 Their memory, however, lives forever, in the hearts of the Scots and people throughout the world.

 We also celebrate a consecrated virgin on this day, Gertrude of Helfta, (+1302) or just the ‘Great’, an appellation given her by Pope Benedict XIV to distinguish her from a number of other saintly Gertrudes.

-Gertrude was offered to the Benedictines as an oblate as a child of five years – just as her near contemporary Thomas Aquinas was – and brought up, as she wrote in her numerous letters to Christ her Saviour: “Yet you had chosen me to be specially trained to serve you.
+Gertrude was offered to the Benedictines as an oblate as a child of five years – just as her near contemporary Thomas Aquinas was – and was raised by them.
+As she wrote in her numerous letters to Christ her Saviour: “Yet you had chosen me to be specially trained to serve you.
 I was a child of five when I began to live in a convent surrounded by your most devoted friends”.

-From early on – and contrary to those who claimed that false canard that the Church limited the learning of women – Gertrude absorbed the education of her time like a sponge – the quadrivium and the trivium of the liberal arts – becoming fluent in Latin, adept in music and grammar, and poring over the Fathers and doctors of the Church, from Augustine to Bernard of Clairvaux.
+From early on – and contrary to those who claim the false canard that the Church limited the learning of women – Gertrude absorbed the education of her time like a sponge – the quadrivium and the trivium of the liberal arts – becoming fluent in Latin, adept in music and grammar, and poring over the Fathers and doctors of the Church, from Augustine to Bernard of Clairvaux.
 It was at the Cistercian convent of St. Mary at Helfta that Gertrude spent the entirety of her relatively short life, going peacefully to her Saviour – to whom she considered herself ‘married’ in a spiritual way – at around the age of 46 in the year 1301 or 1302, worldly events swirling around her, alone with Christ in her monastery at Fulda.

 Besides her saintly example, Gertrude is known for her profound mystical writings which have so influenced the Church’s own theology, as well as future saints and writers, from Philip Neri, Francis de Sales and Teresa of Avila, to Dom Gueranger, whose monks at Solesmes did much to compile her literary spiritual corpus; it was Gertrude who was one of the first to spread devotion to the Sacred Heart and the humanity of Christ, as well as prayers for the holy souls in Purgatory, fitting in this month of November.